Localization Strategy For Consulting Firms

 Managing Costs and Resources for Localization

-Proven strategies for effective localization strategy for consulting firms
+Proven strategies for effective localization in consulting firms

 Leveraging Technology in Localization